-These sweet bread twists are have a ribbon of orange rind and sugar running through them, giving them a bittersweet orange flavour, very much like marmalade.
+These orange sweet rolls are have a ribbon of orange rind and sugar running through them, giving them a bittersweet orange flavour, very much like marmalade.
 The sweet orange glaze is the perfect complement.

 I debated what to call these delicious buns.
 There is no mistaking that the use of the orange rind with the sugar in the filling of these buns creates a wonderful bitter flavour.
 On the other hand, there is the sweet dough, the sugar in the filling and the generous brushing of a sweet orange glaze.
 So I decided on bittersweet, to give a nod to both sides.